sebastien-dargoeuves-ipf/PDF-LLD-Report/README.md

 ## Requirements
 * Python 3.7 or higher
+* jinja2
-* pdfkit module
+* ipfabric
-* The requests library
+* requests
-* The ipfabric library
+* weasyprint

 ## Usage
 * Clone this repository.
-* Install the pdfkit module using pip install pdfkit.
+* Install the weasyprint module using pip install weasyprint.
 * Set the appropriate values for token1, token2, server_url1, and server_url2 variables in main.py.
 * Run the script using python main.py.
-* The generated report will be saved in report-lab.pdf.
+* The generated report will be saved in export folder.

 To use this script, you will need to provide the following parameters: